 Make sure you and your spouse or parenting partner agree on childcare and teaching options.
 Stay calm and keep an open mind about creative ways to handle these unprecedented challenges.

-Find ways to share all your responsibilities, so you don’t get overwhelmed.
-These might include adjusting work schedules, seeking a different job, taking a leave of absence or hiring a childcare provider.
+Find ways to share your responsibilities, so you don’t get overwhelmed.
+Adjusting work schedules, seeking a different job, taking a leave of absence or hiring a childcare provider might be options to discuss.

 4. Create a routine.

-Creating and sticking to a daily routine can help your children keep up with their schoolwork.
+If your kids are sent home from school, creating and sticking to a daily routine could help them keep up with their schoolwork.
 Having dedicated times to study, go outdoors, have meals and do extra-curricular activities creates a structure that kids can rely on and look forward to.

 If your children attend school virtually, they may complete assignments more quickly or more slowly than attending in-person.
 Try to focus on the quality of their education over the quantity of time they engage in distance learning.